juhalehtonen/terraform-lambda/README.md

-# Terraform with AWS Lambda and API Gateway
+# Terraform with AWS Lambda

 A simple Terraform configuration setup for AWS Lambda and a description of the proposed workflow.